A graphical framework for interpretable correlation matrix models: Penalized complexity prior for

-The core of the framework relies on specifying a base model (or simple), that represents the simple version and the complex or flexible model that can be viewed as an extension of the parsimonious base model.
+The core of the framework relies on specifying a base (or simple) model, that represents the simple version and the complex or flexible model that can be viewed as an extension of the parsimonious base model.
 For example, the skew-normal is an extension of the normal model, a random effects model is an extension of a fixed effects model, a Weibull model is an extension of the exponential model and so on.
 Penalized complexity priors (PC-priors) are a class of weakly informative priors that penalize departures from the complex model to the base model, as introduced by Simpson et al. (\cite{Simpson2017}).
-Briefly, we present the four principles of a PC prior:
+The core idea is that for a model we can identify a `flexibility' parameter $\xi$.
+Suppose $f_1$ is a simple Gaussian model with an iid random effect.
+We need to specify a prior on the precision of the random effect ($\tau$).
+The base model density $f_0$ corresponds to a fixed value of the parameter $\tau =0$ (i.e. the flexibility parameter), hence a model with no random effect.
+If the model has flexibility parameters, we set a prior on it that penalises the complexity of the model.
+With a prior mass to be near the base value.
+Each component of a model has a prior penalising the complexity.

+The concept of PC priors has been extend to a wide range of modelling approaches such as: autoregressive modelling \cite{sorbye2017penalised}, spatially correlated areal data \cite{Riebler2016}, for the range and marginal variance parameters of a Gaussian Random Field \cite{fuglstad2019constructing} and varying coefficient models \cite{franco2019unified}.